 Creativity is a means of exploring our identity, environment and belonging to a place.
 I aim for creative process to be a means of problem solving and discovery, opening the opportunity to be part of a wider social dialogue.

-Work featured includes my own studio practice, as well as reflections on collaborative projects – particularly as part of the Stove Network – where I have been a part of the Curatorial Team for the past eight years.
+Work featured includes my own studio practice, as well as reflections on collaborative projects – particularly as part of the Stove Network – where I have been a part of the team as a freelancer for the past eight years.
 The Stove is an arts and community organisation based in Dumfries town centre, running a high street building alongside collaborative projects that inspire, activate and lead positive change for the future of the town and region.